RichardObi/frd-score/README.md

 If you would like to use masks to localize radiomics features, you can provide the path to the masks as follows:
 ```
-python -m frd path/to/dataset_A path/to/dataset_B --paths_masks path/to/mask_A path/to/mask_B --is_mask_used
+python -m frd path/to/dataset_A path/to/dataset_B -M path/to/mask_A path/to/mask_B --is_mask_used
 ```

 ## Additional arguments

+`--paths_masks` or `-M`: The two paths to the masks of the two datasets.
+The masks should have the same dimensions as the images.
+The masks should be binary images, where the region of interest is white (pixel value 255) and the background is black (pixel value 0).
+Masks are used to localize radiomics features.

-`--feature_groups`: You may define a subset of [radiomics features](https://pyradiomics.readthedocs.io/en/latest/customization.html#enabled-features) to calulate the FRD.
+`--feature_groups` or `-f`: You may define a subset of [radiomics features](https://pyradiomics.readthedocs.io/en/latest/customization.html#enabled-features) to calulate the FRD.
 Currently, a list of all features is used as default, i.e. `firstorder`, `glcm`, `glrlm`, `gldm`, `glszm`, `ngtdm`, `shape`, `shape2D`

-`--normalization_range`: The allowed value range of features in format `[min, max]`.
+`--norm_range` or `-R`: The allowed value range of features in format `[min, max]`.
 Based on these values the frd features will be normalized.
 For comparability with FID, the default is `[0, 7.45670747756958]` which is an observed range for features of the Inception classifier in [FID](https://arxiv.org/abs/1706.08500).

-`--normalization_type`: The strategy with which the frd features will be normalized.
+`--norm_type` or `-T`: The strategy with which the frd features will be normalized.
 Can be `minmax` or `zscore`.

-`--normalize_across_datasets`: If set, indicates that normalization will be computed on all features from both datasets (e.g. synthetic, real) instead of on the features of each dataset separately.
+`--norm_across` or `-A`: If set, indicates that normalization will be computed on all features from both datasets (e.g. synthetic, real) instead of on the features of each dataset separately.

-`--resize_size`: You may indicate an integer here to resize the x and y pixel/voxel dimensions of the input images (and masks) using `cv2.INTER_LINEAR` interpolation.
+`--resize_size` or `-r`: You may indicate an integer here to resize the x and y pixel/voxel dimensions of the input images (and masks) using `cv2.INTER_LINEAR` interpolation.
 For example `resize_size=512` will resize an image of dims of e.g. `(224, 244, 120)` to `(512, 512, 120)`.

-`--save_features`: Indicates whether radiomics feature values (normalized and non-normalized) should be stored in a csv file in the parent dir of `path/to/dataset_A`.
+`--save_features` or `-F`: Indicates whether radiomics feature values (normalized and non-normalized) should be stored in a csv file in the parent dir of `path/to/dataset_A`.
 This can be useful for reproducibility and interpretability.

-`--is_mask_used`: If set, indicates that radiomics features are generated based on the available mask instead of the whole input image.

-`--verbose`: You may enable more detailed logging.info and logging.debug console logs by providing the `verbose` argument.
+`--verbose` or `-v`: You may enable more detailed logging.info and logging.debug console logs by providing the `verbose` argument.

-`--save-stats`:
+`--save-stats` or `-s`:
 As in [pytorch-fid](https://github.com/mseitzer/pytorch-fid), you can generate a compatible `.npz` archive of a dataset using the `--save-stats` flag.
 You may use the `.npz` archive as dataset path, which can be useful to compare multiple models against an original dataset without recalculating the statistics multiple times.
 ```